Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Frequency function and monotonicity on half space

 Furthermore,

-Here, in \eqref{eqn-210627-0947} we applied Young's inequality.
-Absorbing the first term in \eqref{eqn-211009-1139} and noting \eqref{eqn-210615-1129-1}, the lemma is proved. \end{proof} In order to bound the boundary terms, we prove the following interpolation-type trace inequality. \begin{lemma} For any $u\in W^{1,2}(B_r^+)$ with $r\leq 1$, $\alpha\geq 1$, and $\delta>0$,
+where in \eqref{eqn-210627-0947} we applied Young's inequality.
+Absorbing the first term in \eqref{eqn-211009-1139} and noting \eqref{eqn-210615-1129-1}, the lemma is proved. \end{proof} In order to bound the boundary terms on $\Gamma_r$, we need the following interpolation-type trace inequality. \begin{lemma} For any $\alpha\geq 1$, $\delta>0$, and $u\in W^{1,2}(B_r^+)$ with $r\leq 1$, we have

 where $C=C(d,\lambda)$. \end{lemma} \begin{proof} We first prove that for any $v\in C^\infty_c(\overline{\bR^d_+})$,

 Indeed, we see